SEND Information Report 2024

 http://www.poolefamilyinformationdirectory.com/kb5/poole/fis/localoffer.page#:~:text=The%20BCP%20Council%20SEND%20Local%20Offer%20provides%20information,sections%20below%20to%20find%20the%20information%20you%20need.

-This SEND Information Report should be read in conjunction with the school’s SEND Policy.
+This SEND Information Report should be read in conjunction with the Trust's SEND Policy available on the policies page

 Kerry Dewsnap